H4HWV2011/msjarvis-public-docs/thesis/37-constitutional-principles-service.md

 ## 37.1 Purpose and Constitutional Foundation

-The Constitutional Guardian is the highest authority in Ms. Jarvis's governance hierarchy.
-It is grounded in the United States Constitution and backed by PostgreSQL `msjarvis` (port 5433 — GBIM entities with `confidence_decay` metadata) and `msjarvisgis` (host 5432 / container-internal 5452 — PostGIS, **45 GB, 548 tables** — Ch.
+The Constitutional Guardian is the highest authority in Ms. Allis's governance hierarchy.
+It is grounded in the United States Constitution and backed by PostgreSQL `msallis` (port 5433 — GBIM entities with `confidence_decay` metadata) and `msallisgis` (host 5432 / container-internal 5452 — PostGIS, **45 GB, 548 tables** — Ch.
 33 April 6, 2026 ground truth) rather than ad-hoc rules.

 **Legal foundation:**